bravojuandb/classicbook-etl-pipeline/README.md

 ## Executive Summary

 This ETL project processes The Imitation of Christ (15th c.) by extracting Latin and English texts from HTML sources, cleaning them, and aligning them paragraph by paragraph.
-The final output is a structured table ready for analysis or loading into SQL.
+The final output is a structured table ready for loading into SQL and analysis.
 It combines data engineering techniques with classical scholarship.

 ---